 There are no corporate governance requirements applicable to a foreign bank branch in Canada; however, a branch must appoint and retain a principal officer who is responsible for maintaining adequate records at the branch and who will be the branch's official contact with OSFI.
-This individual must be a resident Canadian.
+This individual must be ordinarily resident in Canada.